kellylyke/whatshappening/ProjectPlan.md

 ### Week 5

-- [ ] Create the template for all jsps using bootstrap
+- [ ] Create the template using bootstrap or find pre-made template
-- [ ] Add the role table
+- [ ] Add the user preferences table
-- [ ] Add the role entity
+- [ ] Add the user preferences entity
-- [ ] Create the role dao
+- [ ] Create user preferences dao
-- [ ] Create the role dao unit tests
+- [ ] Create the user preferences unit tests
-- [ ] Add a jsp to display user and role
+- [ ] Add a jsp to display user and user preferred feed
 - [ ] Add jsp to add a user

 ### Week 6

 - [ ] Create db on AWS
 - [ ] Deploy to AWS for first time
-- [ ] Create user preferences table
-- [ ] Add the trail entity (test, dev and prod dbs)
+- [ ] Add another entity/table?
-- [ ] Add update and delete functionality in jsp for user and role
+- [ ] Add update and delete functionality in jsp for user preferences
 - [ ] Build the search jsp
 - [ ] Build the user preferences add/update/delete jsp
 - [ ] Prepare for Checkpoint 2: Database designed and created, at least one DAO implemented with Hibernate, DAO is unit tested, Log4J is implemented (no System.out.printlns), class design and any other diagrams you plan to use have been created.